Rannya7x/Rannya7x/README.md

 ## 🌱 What I'm currently learning

-- Currently learning python for data science
+- Learning python for data science
 - Reading Python Fluent by Luciano Ramalho
 - Developing Device Management Project
+- Enrolled in Google’s Technical Writing Course

 ## 📫 How to reach me